 There is no (I)GCSE requirement for overseas candidates who attend schools that do not prepare pupils for (I)GCSE examinations.
 Candidates will be considered for a place based on their performance in the School’s entrance exams and a transcript of results from their current school.
 Please refer to the Department Profiles pages to find out further information on entrance examinations for different subjects.

 Overseas candidates who are unable to sit the entrance examinations at Westminster School are expected to arrange invigilation at their local British Council.
 Parents are responsible for making the necessary arrangements and for payment of any costs incurred.
 Westminster School must be satisfied in advance with the security of the supervision arrangements.

-The examinations must be taken on the designated Examination Day, which for 2023 entry is 5 November 2022.
-If this is not possible, permission must be obtained from Westminster School for the examinations to be taken on either 4 or 6 November 2022.
+The examinations must be taken on the designated Examination Day, which for 2024 entry is Saturday 4 November 2023.
+If this is not possible, permission must be obtained from Westminster School for the examinations to be taken on either 3 or 5 November 2023.
 The examinations cannot be taken before or after those dates.
-Completed examination scripts should be scanned and mailed electronically by the British Council by 9 November 2022.

 All pupils at Westminster School whose parents live abroad must have a guardian.
 Candidates who are resident overseas must provide the name and address of the proposed guardian and state their relationship to the guardian.
 We will not be able to accept an application from an overseas applicant if the name and address of a guardian have not been provided or if, in the opinion of Westminster School, guardianship arrangements are unsatisfactory.